JuanesLamilla/ChessGame/README.md

 This is the main method of the game that is run when the start button is hit from the intro screen.
 This method is responsible for taking input from the user and updating the board nested list in the board class accordingly.
 This method is tightly tied in to the board class as it is also responsible for highlighting the possible moves when the user clicks a piece and then updating the board in both the board class and the gui to reflect the changes to the game state.
 If you notice a gameplay bug and would like to try fixing it this would be the place to do so.
 This method is also responsible for calling the board classes move method when the player moves a piece.
 Each time an action is taken, the gui updates the screen to reflect what has been changed.

 ## Individual Contributions
+### Taha
+My prominent role in this project was providing back-end functionality of the board, pieces and piece movement.
+The main priority was to ensure that valid moves can be selected by the player to ensure accurate game logic is followed.
+Furthermore, I was able to provide a representation of the game that was understandable and easily integratable for the Front-End team.
+For the README, I provided documentation on the Board Class - which was also the main class I was working with for this project.

 ## License information
 MIT License